9 Tips for Adding Nutrient Density!

-Focusing on adding nutrients is a paradigm shift for many of my clients – they tell me it has been useful for them in managing feelings of deprivation.
+Focusing on adding nutrients is a paradigm shift for many of my crew – they tell me it has been useful for them in managing feelings of deprivation.

 1. Add at least one more vegetable to every meal